Heliostat in der Sonne

 Project start: September 2020

-The dissemination of knowledge about renewable energies is seen as a social task with the highest topicality.
-The transfer of teaching content on renewable energies into digital OER (Open Educational Resources) formats offers the opportunity to significantly accelerate the implementation of the energy transition.
-So far, there are no publicly accessible, editable media that cover entire learning units comprehensively and in high professional quality.
-In the project, the content that will remain current for a longer period of time is to be prepared appropriately in terms of media didactics.
-An exchange with the help of content framework files, in which current data can be easily updated, is also to be initiated.
-The materials created in this way will also enable teachers outside the project consortium to train students in greater depth.
-As a result, graduates of the planned modules will gain in-depth competences in the assessment and analysis of technologies for the energy transition through digital exercises.
-The material to be created is also particularly suitable for making the general public knowledgeable about the energy transition with scientifically sound material.
+The dissemination of knowledge about renewable energies is seen as a highly topical social task.
+By transferring teaching content on renewable energies into digital OER (Open Educational Resources) formats, there is an opportunity to significantly accelerate the realisation of the energy transition.
+To date, there are no publicly accessible, editable media that cover entire learning units comprehensively and in high technical quality.
+The project aims to prepare the content that will remain relevant for longer in an appropriate media-didactic way.
+An exchange with the help of content scaffolding files, in which current data can be easily updated, is also to be initiated.
+The resulting materials will also enable teachers outside the project consortium to train students in greater depth.
+As a result, graduates of the planned modules should gain in-depth skills in the assessment and analysis of technologies for the energy transition through digital exercises.
+The material to be created is also particularly suitable for familiarising the general public with scientifically sound material on the energy transition.

 Project partners: